allenai/dont-stop-pretraining/DATA_SELECTION.md

 cd $ROOT_DIR
 ```

+We also use GNU `parallel` in many of these commands.
+Install `parallel` via

+`sudo apt-get install parallel`

 ## Create domain and task datasets

 Create datasets of domain and task examples.
 Make sure there is a unique id associated with each example in the datasets, in the column `index`, and a `text` field.
 We've included example domain and task examples on a public link: